 How to Determine How Long to Run Facebook Ads for Optimal Results

-Recently, I wrapped up my One Ad Wonder live workshop series for e-commerce business founders looking to upskill with their Facebook ads.
+Recently, I wrapped up my One Ad Wonder live workshop series for e-commerce business founders looking to upskill and run Facebook ads.
 During the series, one of the most frequently asked questions was, "How long should I let my ad run before turning it off if it's not performing?"
 So in today's episode, I will discuss how to decide when to stop a Facebook ad that isn't performing and dive into Facebook advertising strategy and learn how to optimise your ad spend.

 Understanding the Fundamentals of Facebook Ads